lschierer/RUT/packages/luke/20060126/on-the-road-to-no-roe.md

 ---

-title: On the road to no Roe
+title: "On the road to no Roe"
 date: 2006-01-26 14:58:12
 tags:
   -  morality-religion